 At Mirplus, we manufacture cabinets using all three core materials—PVC (Polyvinyl Chloride), MDF (Medium Density Fiberboard), and Solid Plywood.
 Here is our factory-level analysis to help you specify the right material for your target market.

-As an OEM Bathroom Cabinet Manufacturer, MIRPLUS's upcoming new series of PVC bathroom cabinets is crafted entirely from high-quality PVC panels, ensuring 100% waterproof and moisture-resistant performance.
+Precisely because of PVC’s high density, it can be cut and shaped to any size or shape—unlike solid wood bathroom cabinets—offering greater design flexibility.
+MIRPLUS's upcoming new series of PVC bathroom cabinets is crafted entirely from high-quality PVC panels, ensuring 100% waterproof and moisture-resistant performance.
 Different colors, finishes, and shapes mean you can match almost any décor without worrying about upkeep.

 Plywood bathroom cabinets stand out for their remarkable strength and versatility, making them an excellent choice for those seeking both functionality and aesthetic appeal.